 Use of nails, tacks, and staples is not permitted and nothing may be hung from any overhead ceiling or light fixtures.
 Tape may not be used on painted surfaces.
 All decorations/tape must be removed before leaving.

-Renters shall not block fire exits.
+Renters shall not block fire exits or allow persons exceeding the permitted number of occupants into the premises.

 The use of radios or other sound amplifying equipment will be monitored by the City to ensure noise levels are comfortable for all other users.
 Music with obscene lyrics will not be tolerated.